JOYCE KILMER - TREES

-Alfred Joyce Kilmer (1886-1918) was a young American poet who suffered a tragic death at the age of 31.
+Alfred Joyce Kilmer (1886-1918) was a young American poet who suffered a tragic death in World War I at the age of 31.

 His poem Trees is probably the most quoted poem in American history.

-Joyce Kilmer was born in Brunswick, New Jersey, and married Aline Murray on June 9, 1908.
+Joyce Kilmer was born in Brunswick, New Jersey.
+Following graduation from Columbia University in 1908, he married Aline Murray on June 9, 1908.
 They had five children - Kenton, Michael, Deborah, Rose, and Christopher.
 His first collection of poetry, Summer of Love, was published in 1911, and was well received.
 However, it was the publication of Trees that established his reputation as a major American poet.
-Trees was first published in August 1913 in Poetry Magazine, and then became the title poem in his second collection, Trees and Other Poems, in 1914.
-He followed in 1917 with Main Street.
-A Catholic convert, his poetry exhibits humility and a deep respect for God and nature.
+Trees was first published in August 1913 in Poetry Magazine, and then became the title poem in his second collection in 1914, Trees and Other Poems.
+He became quite prolific and produced three publications in 1917: Literature in the Making, Main Street and Other Poems, and Dreams and Images: An Anthology of Catholic Poets.
+A Catholic convert in 1913, his poetry exhibits humility and a deep respect for God and nature.

-We include the poem Trees; The Singing Girl from Main Street; and his last poem, written on the battlefield in France during World War I, The Peacemaker, written six weeks before his death.
+We include the poem Trees, The Singing Girl, and his last poem, written on the battlefield in France during World War I six weeks before his death, The Peacemaker.

 I think that I shall never see